hszhao/ICNet/README.md

        (31M, md5: 4f4dd9eecd465dd8de7e4cf88ba5d5d5; train on trainvalset for 90k)
    - Modify the related paths in 'eval_all.m':
-     - Mainly variables 'data_root' and 'eval_list', and your image list for evaluation should be similarity to that in folder 'evaluation/samplelist' if you use this evaluation code structure.
+     - Mainly variables 'data_root' and 'eval_list', and your image list for evaluation should be similar to that in folder 'evaluation/samplelist' if you use this evaluation code structure.

    ```shell
    cd evaluation